redcode-labs/neurax/README.md

 - Possibility to chain multiple stagers (ex. `wget` + `curl`)
 - Volume and complexity of created wordlist can be easily tuned (with options such as `.WordlistExpand`)
 - Possibility to set time-to-live of created binary

+## Usage
+With help of Neurax, Golang binaries can spread on local network without using any external servers.

+Diverse config options and command stagers allow rapid propagation across various wireless environments.

 ### Example code